-This chapter describes the components of the M2A transmitter.
+This chapter describes the components of the M2A-XL transmitter.
 The transmitter is a 4 - 20 mA type detector head.
-It consists of the H_2S detector, calibration adapter/splash guard, terminal PCB, the M2A junction box, and the detector junction box.
+It consists of the H_2S detector, calibration adapter/splash guard, terminal PCB, the M2A-XL junction box, and the detector junction box.
 The two junction box configuration is intended for situations where the detector needs to be installed at an inaccessible location.
-The detector junction box can be installed at the inaccessible location and the M2A junction box can be installed in a more readily accessible area.
+The detector junction box can be installed at the inaccessible location and the M2A-XL junction box can be installed at the inaccessible location and the M2A-XL junction box can be installed at the inaccessible location and the M2A-XL junction box can be installed at an inaccessible area.